Tackle different scales of data loss with field-level restore for Salesforce

 This kind of scenario demonstrates the importance of being able to perform different levels of data restoration.

 So what’s the solution?
 The answer is two-fold: it’s important for Salesforce teams to have a strong incident detection strategy in place, as well as backup tooling that’s capable of different levels of data restoration.
-Gearset’s data backup data backup is designed to help you quickly spot data loss and reliably restore it just as fast.
+Gearset’s data backup solution for Salesforce is designed to help you quickly spot data loss and reliably restore it just as fast.

 Spotting data incidents quickly